carrot-garden/osgi_org.bndtools.demo.echo/README.md

 GIT Branches
 ------------

-The project contains two branches
+The project contains the following branches

 1. Master - Contains the demo code with plain OSGi service handling.
 2. OSGiDeclarativeServices - Contains the same demo with DS service handling.
+3. Groovy - A groovy based implemenation of the Echo Service.
+The demo code shows how to use groovy with bndtools.